Projects

 In Repertoire

-CLASS ACT On Tour
+CLASS ACT

 In Class Act, working class unfortunate Mish Grigor depicts a grotesque world of class and social mobility, straight from her dirty mouth.
 You’re here for a retelling of My Fair Lady, but Grigor keeps veering off course to tell hilarious and humiliating stories from her own colourful history.